how to design a small business marketing flyer that won’t end up in the bin

-Whether you’re a small business in Bristol or Bath offering a service such as cleaning or beauty therapy or you are selling a product such as baby clothing or cosmetics, creating and distributing a small business marketing flyer is one of the most cost effective ways of attracting new customers.
+If you’re running a small business in Bristol or Bath offering a services to clients such as beauty therapy or professional trades in the proerty sector, then a marketing flyer is one of the most cost effective ways of attracting new customers.
 In other words a well targeted flyer is likely to get the most return on your marketing spend.

 What tools do you need to design your small business marketing flyer?